MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ## Register and trigger your new dispatch endpoint in code

-The following steps will require you to add code that registers your new dispatch endpoint and trigger it whenever a user's utterance matches intent.
+The following steps require you to add code that registers your new dispatch endpoint and trigger it whenever a user's utterance matches intent.
 We are using the [sample provided by the Microsoft Bot Framework](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch).

 1. Update `appsettings.json` in your dispatcher app to include the new endpoint for Virtual Agent.